bystrogenomics/bystro/perl/README.md

 ## Let's Take a Closer Look at the Annotation Output

 The Bystro annotation outputs is a tab-separated file with one header row, and then N rows of annotated variants, one variant per row.
+The sample genotypes for each variant, and sample-level statistics for each variant are stored in each row in sparse fashion.
 The annotations are divided into several categories, each of which is described in detail in the [Bystro Annotation Fields](#bystro-annotation-fields) section.

+As mentioned, corresponding to the annotation output is a genotype dosage matrix output, which contains the dense representation of genotypes, 1 byte per genotype.
+It is stored in the [Arrow Feather V2 format](https://arrow.apache.org/docs/python/feather.html), with data compressed using `zstd` compression.
+Arrow Feather V2 is a columnar datastore, so despite the genotype dosage matrix being typically large, it can be read in a streaming fashion, and even in chunks of samples.
+We find that we can process thousands of samples within just a few gigabytes of RAM.

 ## Bystro Annotation Output In Depth